RIPE-NCC/ripe-atlas-sagan/README.md

 * 0.2.1
     * Added a `median_rtt` value to traceroute ``Hop`` objects.
-    * Smartter and more consistent error handling in traceroute and HTTP results.
+    * Smarter and more consistent error handling in traceroute and HTTP results.
     * Added an `error_message` property to all objects that is set to `None` by default.